nikita10110/great_learning_ml/README.md

 ### great_learning_ml
-This is hand on experience during the
+This is the result of hands on experience during the
 ***Python for machine learning at great learning***